-Submissions to Pushing Out the Boat Issue 16 will open on 1st July and close on 30th September 2020.
+Submissions to Pushing Out the Boat Issue 17 will be open from 1st July to 30th September 2022.

 - Before making a submission, please register with us as a potential contributor and choose your personal username and password.

 - If you submitted online to a previous issue (or registered then as a potential contributor) please do not re-register; your username and password are still valid.
 If you have forgotten your details, there is a link on the login page through which you can recover your username and/or reset your password.

 - Once you have a username and password you will be able to login to the web site and use the submission forms.